sfchng/Quantum_Robust_Fitting/README.md

 This demo runs in MATLAB, and has been tested on macOS Catalina.

 ### Demo 1: 2D Line Fitting ###
-This demo showcases an example of fitting a 2D line to a set of 100 data points.
+This demo demonstrates an example of computing the ``exact influence`` on the 2D line fitting problem.
 1. Run main.m in demo_influence folder.

 ### Demo 2: Homography Estimation ###
-This demo showcases an example of estimating the homography that aligns two 2D images that observe the same plane, given a set of feature correspondences between two images.
+This demo demonstrates an example of computing the ``exact influence`` on a homography instance, which aligns two 2D images observing the same plane, given a set of feature correspondences between them.
+1. Run main.m in demo_homography_small folder.

+### Demo 3: Large-Scale Homography Estimation ###
+This demo demonstrates an example of computing the ``approximate influence`` on solving a large-scale homography instance for more than 200 feature correspondences.
-1. Run main.m in demo_homography folder.
+1. Run main.m in demo_homography_large folder.

 ### Dependencies ###